Close

 Institution size

 Business schools tend to be much smaller, with less staff and reduced class sizes.
 These can lead to a more individualised, personal teaching environment with greater one-on-one attention.
-There are fewer research facilities, but you become more familiar with teachers and other students.

 Areas of study